koswald/VBScript/ReadMe.md

 - A script for keeping the computer awake while giving a [presentation], with a system tray icon.
 - A [doc generator for the C# classes] and a [doc generator for the VBScript classes], both based on code comments.
 - More [examples] of .vbs and .hta scripts.
+-  [Windows Script Component files].

 ## Requirements